justlark/lark.gay/content/log/matrix-homeserver.md

 recourse, spying on me, getting hacked, or disappearing entirely.
 I believe very strongly in the power of federated, decentralized networks, and I think they're the only path forward for a free and open internet.
-Matrix being end-to-end encrypted is huge; it protects privacy and security in a way that Discord fundamentally cannot.
+Matrix being end-to-end encrypted is huge[^1]; it protects privacy and security in a way that Discord fundamentally cannot.

 It's encouraging to see that there's already a healthy diversity of